E. Lorraine Baugh

 In 1981, Boston University School of Nursing awarded her the Outstanding Alumna Award.
 She also has received numerous other awards, among them the Alfred L. Frechette Award from the Massachusetts Public Health Association, and Businesswoman of the Year Award from the Boston and Vicinity Chapter of the National Association of Negro and Professional Women's Clubs, Inc.

-In 2012 the E. Lorraine Baugh Visiting Faculty Scholar program was established at the Institute by the support from current MGH Institute Trustee Carol M. Taylor and her husband, John H. Deknatel.
+In 2012 the E. Lorraine Baugh Visiting Faculty Scholar program was established at the Institute by the support from MGH Institute Honorary Trustee Carol M. Taylor and her husband, John H. Deknatel.